hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 and <a href="#sec-4-2">Exercise 14</a> are used subsequently.
 I end with some general thoughts and an annotated bibliography.

 [*Note*.
-Images in this post are still under revision and may appear, disappear, or undergo sudden change.
+Images in this post are still being finalised and may appear, disappear, or undergo sudden change.
 Do not be alarmed!]

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>